JakeSidSmith/react-fastclick/README.md

 ## Support

-React Fastclick version 2.x.x has only been tested with React 0.14.x but should work with older versions
+React Fastclick version 2.x.x has been tested with React 0.12, 0.13 and 0.14, and should work with even older versions.

-React Fastclick less than version 2.x.x is not recommended.

-React Fastclick versions less than 2.x.x only work with React 0.13.x or less (tested with 0.12.x & 0.13.x) and do not have all the same functionality as React Fastclick 2.x.x (refer to relevant readme).
-There were also several bugs that were only fixed in version 2.x.x.